 Off-grid systems are usually much more complex and expensive than grid-connected systems.
 They need more solar and battery capacity than a typical grid-connected system and may also need inverters capable of higher loads to cope with peak demands.
 Homes that run off-grid need to be particularly energy-efficient and the load demand needs to be well-managed throughout the day.

 Off-grid systems generally only make sense for remote properties where a grid connection isn't available or would be prohibitively expensive to install.

 More sophisticated inverters can provide anti-islanding protection during a blackout, but still keep the solar panels and battery operating so that the house has some power.
 But expect to pay a fair bit more for such a system, as the hardware is more expensive and you may need more solar and battery capacity than you think to run the house for a few hours during a blackout.
-You might choose to allow only critical household circuits to operate in that situation, such as the fridge and lighting.
-That might require extra wiring work.

-The most common type of battery being installed in homes today, these batteries use similar technology to their smaller counterparts in smartphones and laptop computers.
+The most common type of battery being installed in homes today, lithium-ion batteries use similar technology to their smaller counterparts in smartphones and laptop computers.
 There are several types of lithium-ion chemistry.
 A common type used in home batteries is lithium nickel-manganese-cobalt (NMC), used by Tesla and LG Chem.

 Another common chemistry is lithium iron phosphate (LiFePO, or LFP) which is said to be safer than NMC due to lower risk of thermal runaway (battery damage and potential fire caused by overheating or overcharging) but has lower energy density.
 LFP is used in home batteries made by BYD and Sonnen, among others.